m4ryjo/GcompBART/README.md

 ---

 # Introduction
-GcompBART is an package for performing G-computation using Bayesian Additive Regression Trees.
+GcompBART is an R package for performing G-computation using Bayesian Additive Regression Trees.
 It leverages the modeling capabilities of SoftBart (<https://cran.r-project.org/package=SoftBart>) internally to fit flexible observed data models, with the optional use of sparsity-inducing priors for longitudinal data as described in